Washington's Annual Residential Curbside Pick-Up Program will run April 20-24.

 Officials said that residents need to be sure to set all items at the curb the evening prior to the regular trash collection day to be sure that the items are not missed.

 Take a walk through Washington Park and enjoy a story as you stroll!
 Beginning at the parking lot located on the Lincoln Grade School side of Washington Park, follow the sidewalk to read a story.
-This two-month session’s book is Señorita Mariposa By Ben Gundersheimer and will be displayed through Tuesday, September 30th.
+This two-month session’s book is There Was a Cold Lady Who Swallowed Some Snow by Lucille Colandro.